Kenney leads Bryant against NJIT after 28-point showing

 Smithfield, Rhode Island; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Bryant hosts the NJIT Highlanders after Sherif Kenney scored 28 points in Bryant's 87-81 win over the New Hampshire Wildcats.
+BOTTOM LINE: Bryant hosts the NJIT Highlanders after Sherif Kenney scored 28 points in Bryant's 87-81 victory over the New Hampshire Wildcats.

-The Bulldogs are 6-2 on their home court.
-Bryant leads the America East with 27.1 defensive rebounds per game led by Earl Timberlake averaging 6.6.

-The Highlanders are 2-2 in conference games.
-NJIT averages 10.9 turnovers per game and is 3-4 when turning the ball over less than opponents.

-The Bulldogs and Highlanders match up Thursday for the first time in conference play this season.
+The Bulldogs have gone 6-2 at home.
+Bryant is eighth in the America East at limiting opponent scoring, giving up 74.1 points while holding opponents to 42.2% shooting.

+The Highlanders are 2-2 in America East play.
+NJIT ranks eighth in the America East shooting 32.9% from downtown.
+Eyal Nankin leads the Highlanders shooting 100% from 3-point range.

-TOP PERFORMERS: Kenney is shooting 45.1% and averaging 16.9 points for the Bulldogs.
-Charles Pride is averaging 14.8 points over the last 10 games for Bryant.
+TOP PERFORMERS: Earl Timberlake is averaging 14 points and 8.4 rebounds for the Bulldogs.
+Kenney is averaging 2.4 made 3-pointers over the last 10 games for Bryant.

-Miles Coleman is shooting 39.9% and averaging 15.1 points for the Highlanders.
-Adam Hess is averaging 1.8 made 3-pointers over the last 10 games for NJIT.
+Adam Hess is shooting 42.5% from beyond the arc with 2.1 made 3-pointers per game for the Highlanders, while averaging 10.2 points.
+Miles Coleman is averaging 14.2 points over the last 10 games for NJIT.

 LAST 10 GAMES: Bulldogs: 6-4, averaging 77.7 points, 34.2 rebounds, 13.2 assists, 5.2 steals and 2.9 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 77.8 points per game.